-"You don't have to explain."
-The two of them stood just outside of the great, stone wall that surrounded the castle's bustling marketplace, on the drawbridge that connected it to the seemingly endless, rolling hills of Hyrule Field.
+The two of them stood outside of the great, stone wall that surrounded the castle's bustling marketplace, on the drawbridge that connected it to the seemingly endless, rolling hills of Hyrule Field.
 The sun hid behind the gloom of the cloudy midday, and the soft wind gently danced through the air.
-Zelda's summer dress hardly rustled.
+Zelda's summer dress hardly stirred.

-"Even though it was only a short time, I feel like I've known you forever," Zelda continued, looking sadly at the boy in front of her.
-The green-clothed, blond-haired youth restrained himself from reminding her that they had known each other for much longer – in the future she would never know existed.
-He was renowned as the Hero of Time, yet no one had traveled with him to the future to witness his great deeds.
+"Even though it was only a short time, I feel like I've known you forever," Zelda continued.
+He restrained himself from reminding her that they had known each other for much longer, in a future she would never know existed.
+He was renowned as the Hero of Time; he'd traveled forward seven years to vanquish a great evil, sealing it away across all ages.

 That peaceful period following his return to the present had just ended.
 Now he was on a personal quest, to find a lost friend.
-His sword and shield were once again clad on his back, and the familiar weight of his utensils had returned.
+His sword and shield were once again clad on his back, ready to protect himself from danger.

 "I'll never forget the days we spent together in Hyrule, Link," Zelda added.
-"And I believe in my heart that a day will come when I shall meet you again.
+"And I believe in my heart that a day will come when we'll meet again.
 Until that day comes, please, take this."
 Link watched Zelda outstretch her hand, palm up, to show a deep-sea blue ocarina resting there.

 "I am praying...
 I am praying that your journey be a safe one," she interrupted.

 "I can't take that from you," persisted Link, pushing her hand back against her chest.
-"It's a treasure of the Royal Family, and I don't need it anymore.
-You should keep it.
-It can't help me."
+"It's the Royal Family's.
+It's yours.
+It can't help me anymore."

 "But it will.
 I believe that it's been kept in our family this long so that one day, it would find its way to you.
-You've put it to better use than anyone else has before.
 Please, take it.
 If something should happen to you, it might come to your aid again."

-"Yes," answered Link sadly, slipping the ocarina into its usual pocket on his belt.
+"Yes," answered Link grimly, slipping the ocarina into its usual pocket on his belt.
 There was a long moment of silence, and both of them merely stood together in it.
-Then, Link gave Zelda a small, weak smile, and turned to his horse without another word.
+Then, Link gave Zelda a small, weak smile, and turned to his horse.
 "Come on, Epona."